 A publicly visible mailing list should be in place.

-A glossary for explaining acronyms used by SO/AC is also recommended
+A glossary for explaining acronyms used by SO/AC /Subgroups is recommended

-Review and draft recommendations regarding SO/AC Outreach
+Review and draft recommendations regarding SO/AC/Subgroup Outreach

 We asked each SO/AC/subgroup to describe:

 2a.
 Your policies and efforts in outreach to individuals and organizations in your designated community who do not yet participate in your AC/SO.